jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) either—
     (i) the designation or requirement prevents reasonable use of the owner's estate or interest in the land; or (ii) the applicant was the owner, or the spouse, civil union partner, or de facto partner of the owner, of the estate or interest in the land when the designation or requirement was created.
-(4) Before making an order under subsection (1) the Environment Court may direct the owner to take further action to try to sell the estate or interest in the land.
+(4) Before making an order under subsection (1) the court may direct the owner to take further action to try to sell the estate or interest in the land.
 (5) If the Environment Court makes an order to take an estate or interest in land under the Public Works Act 1981, the owner of that estate or interest shall be deemed to have entered into an agreement with the requiring authority responsible for the designation or requirement for the purposes of section 17 of the Public Works Act 1981.
 (6) Where subsection (5) applies in respect of a requiring authority which is a network utility operator approved under section 167—
   (a) any agreement shall be deemed to have been entered into with the Minister of Lands on behalf of the network utility operator as if the land were required for a government work; and